mskutta/mskutta.github.io/_posts/2017-06-30-sitecore-content-delivery-showconfig.aspx.md

 ## Overview

 I just wanted to share a quick shortcut I recently used.
 I had the need to view the Sitecore configuration on a content delivery server.
 The problem was the content delivery server was already hardened and all non-essential files were removed, including ShowConfig.aspx.
 I created a temporary ShowConfig.aspx that can be dropped anywhere on the content delivery server.
 A request can be made against this page to return the contents of the typical show config.
-Once you have what you need, you MUST delete the ShowConfig.aspx as there are no security checks preventing an unauthenticated user from viewing the configuration.
+Once you have what you need, you MUST delete the temporary ShowConfig.aspx as there are no security checks preventing an unauthenticated user from viewing the configuration.